balenaltd/handbook/Travel.md

 Using NexTravel is quite easy and very similar to the way you book flights and hotels commercially.
 The steps are very easy:

-- You have to find the flight or hotel you wish
+- Find the flight or hotel you wish.
-- Double check your reservation dates, personal info etc. are all correct
+- Double check your reservation dates, personal info etc. are all correct.
-- Don't forget to complete your reservation by clicking the "Complete Checkout" button.
+- Complete your reservation by clicking the "Complete Checkout" button.

 ![](http://i68.tinypic.com/mt8odf.png)

-- When you complete your request, an approval email is sent to the Ops team
+- When you complete your request, an approval email will be sent to the Operations team.
-- Once approved, you receive a confirmation email with all your reservation details.
+- Once approved, you'll receive a confirmation email with all your reservation details.

-Moreover, NexTravel offers a number of features that include a centralize Open Booking functionality.
-The Open Booking feature allows you to import reservations that were booked outside of NexTravel into the NexTravel platform.
-This feature allows you to keep all of your reservations and bookings centralized.
+Moreover, NexTravel offers a number of features that include also a centralize Open Booking functionality.
+The Open Booking feature allows you to import reservations, that were booked outside of NexTravel, into the NexTravel platform.
+This feature allows you to keep all of your reservations and bookings centralized and share them also with the team.

-Please do not hesitate to reach out to our Operations team in case you need any additional information or any clarification.
+Do not hesitate to reach out to our Operations team in case you need any additional information or any clarification.